Why NetSuite in 2026: Why Your Implementation Partner Matters More Than Ever

 Most companies experience painful software migration cycles every 3-5 years as they outgrow systems.
 Each migration costs hundreds of thousands of euros, disrupts operations for 12-18 months, and forces teams to relearn everything.

-The typical journey without NetSuite: QuickBooks works fine at €5M.
-At €20M you outgrow it—€100K and 12 months pain migrating to mid-level ERP.
+The typical journey without NetSuite: Other accounting softwares work fine at €5M.
+At €20M you outgrow them—€100K and 12 months pain migrating to mid-level ERP.
 At €100M you outgrow that too—€300K and 18 months migrating again.
 Total cost: €400K+ and 30 months lost switching systems twice.

 NetSuite eliminates this cycle.

-- Year 1: Start with basic financials, simple CRM, and basic inventory management
+• Year 1: Start with basic financials, simple CRM, and basic inventory management

-- Year 2: Add subscription billing for recurring revenue, advanced inventory with multi-location tracking, and procurement automation
+• Year 2: Add subscription billing for recurring revenue, advanced inventory with multi-location tracking, and procurement automation

-- Year 3: Activate manufacturing module with work orders and BOMs, implement WMS for warehouse management, enable project accounting
+• Year 3: Activate manufacturing module with work orders and BOMs, implement WMS for warehouse management, enable project accounting

 Same NetSuite instance from €5M to €500M revenue.
 No migration projects.
 No data conversions.
 No retraining.
 Just activate modules as you grow.